storyprotocol/documentation/docs/Story Network (L1)/story-network/validator-operations.md

 > 📘 Note
 >
-> The below operations do not requiring running a node!
+> The below operations do not require running a node!
 However, if you would like to participate in staking rewards, you must run a validator node.

 Before proceeding, it is important to familiarize yourself with the difference between a delegator and a validator:

 * A **validator** is a full node that participates in consensus whose signed key resides in the `priv_validator_key.json` file under your `story` data directory.
 To print out your validator key details you may refer to the [validator key export section](https://docs.story.foundation/docs/validator-operations#validator-key-export)
 * A **delegator** refers to an account operator that holds `IP` and wishes to participate in consensus rewards but without needing to run a validator themselves.

-In the same folder as where your `story` binary resides, add a `.env` file with a `PRIVATE_KEY` whose account has `IP` funded (*you may see the[Faucet page](doc:faucet) for details on how to fund an account).* **We recommend using your delegator account for all below operations.**
+In the same folder as where your `story` binary resides, add a `.env` file with a `PRIVATE_KEY` whose account has `IP` funded (*you may see the[Faucet page](doc: faucet) for details on how to fund an account).* **We recommend using your delegator account for all the below operations.**

 > 📘 Note
 >